neoxic/ESCape32/README.md

 make
 ```

-To flash a particular target using an ST-LINK probe, run for example:
+To flash a particular target using an ST-LINK programmer, run:

 ```
-make flash-BOOT_F0_PA2
-make flash-F051_PA2_A
+make flash-<target>
 ```